 - Meanwhile, slice green onions.
 Add during the last couple minutes of cooking.

 - Serve with desired rice, quinoa, noodles, or topped with sesame seeds, cashews/peanuts, etc.

 Nutrition Per Serving (Estimate)

-If you’re enjoying this Teriyaki Stir Fry, also check out:
+If you are enjoying this vegan Teriyaki Tempeh and Vegetable Stir Fry, also check out: